bentoinfor/iptv-fullstack/README.md

 # BNTV FULLSTACK

-The user interface of the BNTV for the connection to the [BNTV] (https://github.com/bentoti/iptv-fullstack.git)application.
+The user interface of the BNTV for the connection to the [BNTV] (https://github.com/bentoti/iptv-fullstack.git) application.

 - React
 - Material-UI (MUI)